St John Ambulance Brigade in South Africa 1900-1902

 John Thomas brock

-Died of disease 3rd of August 1900 at Johannesburg.
+Died: 3rd of August 1900 at Johannesburg of Enteric Fever.

 South African Field Force Casualty Roll: Died of Disease, Johannesburg.